 Below is a list of frequently asked questions regarding the Franklin County Auditor's Office role in the 2017 Reappraisal.
-New tentative property values are now available online and Franklin County residents received their tentative property values in late August 2017.
 Please email us at ClarenceMingo@FranklinCountyOhio.gov or call us at 614-525-4663 if your question is not answered here or if you need additional information.

 Q. What key property characteristics are used to determine property value?